MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleCard/ListViewCard/ListViewCardDeprecated/README.md

-# DeprecatedListViewCard
+# ListViewCardDeprecated

 ## Overview
-The **`DeprecatedListViewCard`** component is designed to render articles in a list layout using deprecated styling and components.
+The **`ListViewCardDeprecated`** component is designed to render articles in a list layout using deprecated styling and components.
 This component is essential for applications that have not yet transitioned to newer UI components, ensuring users can still access article details through a consistent, although outdated, interface.
 This component is scheduled for replacement by a redesigned version when the feature flag `isAppRedesigned` is active.

 ## Type Definition
 ```typescript